Screening the Discrepancy Function of a Computer Model: Introduction

 The objective of this work is to explore the discrepancy function as a tool to help modelers understand the shortcomings of the computer model and identify areas that require improvement.
 In particular, our GaSP model for the discrepancy depends on, at least, the same input variables as the ones included in the computer model.
 Then, by screening the discrepancy function to determine the influential inputs, which we call \emph{active}, we hopefully identify the potential flaws of the computer model.
 This approach aligns with the work of \cite{JosephYan} but we use a single step approach --- in the spirit of a fully Bayesian analysis as in \cite{BayarriTech2007}.
 Our methodology, named PIPS (posterior inclusion probability screening), relies on obtaining posterior inclusion probabilities of each of the inputs.
 These probabilities are straightforward to interpret and serve as the basis for labeling a variable as active.

-With this idea in mind, we resort to Bayesian methods for selecting the active input variables and, in particular, to the idea of spike and slab prior distributions \citep{MB1988} which are commonly used for selecting variables in linear regression models \citep{bai2020spike}.
-In the specific case of the discrepancy function modeled as a GaSP, we use these prior distributions to model the range parameters responsible for the influence of input variables on the output of the computer model.
-We take advantage of the reparametrization of the GaSP correlation function proposed in \citet{linketal2006}, which puts the range parameters in the compact interval $[0,1]$ with the value $1$ corresponding to an inert input.
+To implement this procedure, we resort to the idea of spike and slab prior distributions \citep{MB1988}, which are commonly used for selecting variables in linear regression models \citep{bai2020spike}.
+We use essentially the same idea to model the range parameters involved in the correlation function of the GaSP for the discrepancy function, taking advantage of the reparametrization proposed in \citet{linketal2006}, which puts the range parameters in the compact interval $[0,1]$ with the value $1$ formally corresponding to an inert input, i.e., not active.

 After setting prior distributions, a method for variable selection is needed.
-To the best of our knowledge, two main approaches have been used for performing variable selection within the GaSP: \begin{itemize} \item the reference distribution variable selection (RDVS) method, where a fictitious variable is artificially added to the GaSP, an MCMC algorithm is performed to sample from the posterior of the range parameters, and the posterior distributions of the parameters associated with the input variables are compared with those associated with the fictitious variable in order to determine which are active and which are not \citep{linketal2006}.
+To the best of our knowledge, two main approaches have been used for performing variable selection within the GaSP: \begin{itemize} \item the reference distribution variable selection (RDVS) method, where a fictitious variable is artificially added to the GaSP and an MCMC algorithm is performed to sample from the posterior of the range parameters.
+The posterior distribution of the parameters associated with the input variables are then compared with that associated with the fictitious variable in order to determine which are active and which are not \citep{linketal2006};

 \item high dimensional MCMC algorithms \citep{savetal2011,chen2010bayesian}, where the exploration step goes through the different models, each with potentially different numbers of active inputs.
 This type of methods provides a posterior probability of each input variable being active, calculated as the proportion of times a model which includes this input was visited in the MCMC.
 This approach has the advantage of being formally easier to justify.
 However, it is computationally demanding and the MCMC schemes that visit models with varying dimensions are often hard to tune. \end{itemize}